Research Labs & Projects

 Research on computer architecture with special focus on are energy/performance trade-offs, thread level speculation, simulation tools, FPGAs, and design complexity.

-Storage Systems Research Center
+Systems Research Lab